kalpanasingh/rat-tools/FitCoordination/README.md

 - PDF for direction reconstruction: "positionDirectionPDF" - coordinate using **"DirectionPDF"**
 - **ScintEffectiveSpeed** (see below)

-The following components of the waterFitter use the effective speed of light in scintillator as part of their coordination, and so should be coordinated only **after "ScintEffectiveSpeed"**:
+The following components of the waterFitter use the effective speed of light in scintillator as part of their coordination, and so should be coordinated only **after** "ScintEffectiveSpeed":

 - ITR classifier - coordinate using **[no coordinator as of writing]**
 - QPDT classifier - coordinate using **[no coordinator as of writing]**